 Oriel applications will open in June.
 See the Oriel pharmacy webpage for more details.

 The structure is decided in partnership between the general practice and the employing pharmacy.
 It is dependent on several factors, including the working pattern of the pharmacist in general practice, the duration of the placement and the number of trainees undertaking the placements.
 The placements in general practice may be a single block or multiple blocks, or the working week might be divided between the different sectors of practice.

 Irrespective of the structure, all trainees will have a minimum of three months' general practice experience and will be supported to meet the expected placement outcomes.

 All GP practices selected to be a part of this project have a pharmacist working in a clinical patient-facing role.
 All trainees will, therefore, have a tutor based in the general practice as well as a tutor based in the employing sector.

 Additional support will also be available from the Health Education England pharmacy GP team for trainees who are taking part in this project.

-A second year of the pilot is starting Summer 2020.
-Expressions of interest for sites were sought in early 2019 and over 200 placements have been agreed which are being recruited to as part of the Oriel national recruitment system.
-Oriel applications are now live, and students will be able to select their preferred training programmes from August 2019.
-The preferencing window closes on 31st October 2019.
+A second year of the programme was agreed to commence in Summer 2020.
+Expressions of interest for sites were sought in early 2019 and over 200 placements agreed which were recruited to as part of the Oriel national recruitment system.
+Employers were informed of their successful candidates in December 2019 and will be receiving support from HEE to host their trainees.